selling accounts receivable

 3. Customer Relationships

 When you sell your receivables to a factoring company, the responsibility for collections often shifts to the factor.
 Depending on the agreement, this can either be a non-recourse or recourse factoring arrangement.
 In non-recourse factoring, the factor absorbs the risk of bad debts.
 However, in recourse factoring, your business remains liable for any unpaid invoices.
 The factor may contact your customers directly for payment, which could affect customer relationships.
-It’s essential to consider how your clients might perceive third-party collection efforts and whether this could impact your reputation or future business.
+It is important to evaluate customer notification structures and how third-party collections integrate with existing commercial relationships.

 4. The Quality of Your Receivables